hiteshbatra1998/Calculat-Rate-Money/README-Template.md

-To Download repository.
+2)To Download repository.

 * [Download the repository from here.](https://github.com/hiteshbatra1998/Calculat-Rate-Money)

-For Downloading node modules
+3)For Downloading node modules

 * Open the terminal (ubuntu or mac) or command propmpt(windows).